JeroenKnoops/fsf2017/README.md

 ### Defending the human network
 Rating: :star: :star: :star: :star:

-Good story about cyber security.
+Good story about cyber security by Dr. Jessica Barker ([@drjessicabarker](https://twitter.com/drjessicabarker)).
 About how the mood of a user is one of the weakest link.
 How you can trick people into clicking a bad links.
-Socially engineering.
-Gebruik de zwaktes van een gebruiker.

-- Think from the point of view of a hacker.
-- Explain people what the conquenses are instead of tell them something to prevent. (inenting)
+Socially engineering and use stress full situation let a user execute an (maybe) unwanted action.

+Key take aways, learn to think as hacker and focus on the why not on how to enforce / restrict users to do something.

 ### Rise and the fall of the full stack database